Coroventis Coroflow Cardiovascular System

 • Diastolic function

-Other Features
+Other Features1

 Wireless Communication

-When used with the PressureWire™ X Guidewire and Wi-Box, the CoroFlow Cardiovascular System provides wireless communication, as well as simplified installation and use.
+When used with the PressureWire™ X Guidewire and Wi-Box™, the CoroFlow Cardiovascular System provides wireless communication, as well as simplified installation and use.
 The absence of cables means the absence of clutter in the workspace.

 Digital Imaging and Communications in Medicine (DICOM)

 Workflow is simplified with the DICOM Worklist.
-ICs can store both physiologic and angiographic data and images in one archive, eg, picture archiving and communication system (PACS).
+ICs can store both physiologic and angiographic data and images in one archive, e.g., picture archiving and communication system (PACS).

 Cloud-Based Data Management